Top 10 Songs to Reminisce About good (or bad) times too!

 6. I will always love you, Dolly Parton.

 You're an idiot Jimmy Jangles, Whitney Houston sang this song!
 Um no. Dolly Parton wrote it in 1974 herself and released it first.
-Whitney only made it famous.
-It's not completely a reminiscing song if you take the lyrics in a straight forward sense as its about an immediate relationship break up.
-The reminiscing occurs when people are remind of their own past relation ships and feel a kinship to the song.
+Whitney only made it mega famous.
+It's not completely a reminiscing song if you take the lyrics in a straightforward sense as its about an immediate relationship break up.
+The reminiscing occurs when people are reminded of their own past relationships and feel a kinship to the song.
 If you click one link today, you better make it this one.

 1. Glory Days by Bruce Springsteen